Surendranath Ghosh

 Share this Article:

 Surendranath Ghosh, or Dani Babu as he is also popularly known, was born in the year 1868.
-He had a few years of primary schooling before he drifted into the theatre.
-Girish Ghosh, his father, apparently did not have much time for his son and he learnt the rudiments of acting from his father`s favourite pupil Amritalal Mitra.
+He had a few years of primary schooling before he drifted into Bengali theatre.
+Girish Ghosh, the eminent theatre personality, was his father.
+Girish Chandra Ghosh was a prominent Bengali actor, director, and writer born on 28 February 1844.
+He played a major role in the development and popularity of Bengali theatre and is widely regarded as one of the key figures behind its golden age.
+Through his contributions to acting, playwriting, and stage direction, he left a lasting impact on Bengali cultural history.
+Girish Ghosh apparently did not have much time for his son so Surendranath Ghosh learnt the rudiments of acting from his father’s favourite pupil Amritalal Basu.

-He had of course lost ground but his agility and resonance of voice were unimpaired till the last years of his life.
-He appeared for the last time in March, 1932 and died a few months later.
-He was an artist, a creator.
+Some of the famous plays performed by Surendranath Ghosh are Bhrantri (1928) and Vranti (1928).
+Surendranath Ghosh had of course lost ground but his agility and resonance of voice were unimpaired till the last years of his life.
+He appeared on stage for the last time in March, 1932 and died a few months later.
+He was an artist, a creator of stage craft.

 Share this Article: